jairajrenjith/GPA-Calculator/README.md

 ## Overview

-**GradeStack** started as a minimal single-semester SGPA tool and evolved into a full-featured academic GPA dashboard.
-Whether you want to cross-check one semester's performance or compute your cumulative GPA across an entire degree, GradeStack has you covered — with zero dependencies and zero backend.
+**GPA Calculator** started as a minimal single-semester SGPA tool and evolved into a full-featured academic GPA dashboard.
+Whether you want to cross-check one semester's performance or compute your cumulative GPA across an entire degree, GPA Calculator has you covered — with zero dependencies and zero backend.

 ---